Optimize Your Casting Materials: How to Clarify Your Casting DNA™

 But range without clarity creates confusion.

-When materials feel scattered, casting has to work harder to categorize you.
+When materials feel scattered, they have to work harder to categorize you, they just don’t have time to do that work for you.

 Optimizing your casting materials is not about proving how much you can do.